taraw28/ling567-22wi-bcj/lab5.md

   - light verb
 - removed gender
   - bardi doesn't have gender
+- got rid of auxiliaries
+- need to change person pc to pernum pc

 ## How Verbs Work
 - all verbal predicates: verb inflect for prefixes, suffixes, and clitics